turingschool-examples/intro-to-responsive/README.md

   text-align: center;
 }
 ```
 Boom!
 We have a simple site!
 Now, try making your browser window big and then make it small.
-It doesn't look awesome on small and large screens, does it?
+This layout doesn't look awesome on small and large screens, does it?
 That's because we've made a liquid page layout, which is a great starting point but needs a little fine tuning to become responsive.
 That means it's time for media queries!

 If we open our developer tools, we'll be able to see the pixel width of the screen as we change the width.
 Let's figure out at what point it starts to look bad at large and small sizes.